mapattacker/network/evolution.rst

 -----------------------------
 The degree distribution of a graph is the probability distribution of the degrees over the entire network.

- • Many real networks have degree distributions that look like power laws (𝑃𝑘 =C𝑘^-a).
+ * Many real networks have degree distributions that look like power laws (𝑃𝑘 =C𝑘^-a).
+ * Networks with a power law distribution have many nodes with small degree and a few nodes with very large degree.
- • Models of network generation allow us to identify mechanisms that give rise to observed patterns in real data.
+ * Models of network generation allow us to identify mechanisms that give rise to observed patterns in real data.
- • The Preferential Attachment Model produces networks with a power law degree distribution.
+ * The Preferential Attachment Model produces networks with a power law degree distribution.

  .. figure:: images/degreed2.png
      :width: 600px